The longest known tails of ram-pressure-stripped star-forming galaxies are caused by an intracluster medium shock in Abell 1367: The radio filaments surrounding NGC 3842

-If the mechanism proposed by \citet{Churazov2025} is indeed responsible for the observed filaments, a possible scenario, also able to explain the apparent connection to UGC\,6697, would look like this: the central part of the NGC\,3842 sub-cluster contains multiple magnetic filaments that are oriented approximately in the east-west direction, possibly due to former AGN activity.
+If the mechanism proposed by \citet{Churazov2025} is indeed responsible for the observed filaments, a possible scenario, also able to explain the apparent connection to UGC\,6697, would resemble the following: the central part of the NGC\,3842 subcluster contains multiple magnetic filaments that are oriented approximately in the east-west direction, possibly due to former AGN activity.
 Along the southern filament, CRe initially accelerated by the central AGN can move rapidly.
 They mix with CRe populations of various radiative ages, yielding the observed spectrum.
-Similarly, the northern filament could be explained by CRe originating from the plume at the leading edge of UGC\,6697 which are radio brightened at the Mach cone of the galaxy by DSA and/or compression and then transported east.
+Similarly, the northern filament could be explained by CRe originating from the plume at the leading edge of UGC\,6697 that are radio-brightened at the Mach cone of the galaxy by DSA and/or compression and then transported east.
 While this scenario is highly speculative, it could explain the enigmatic connection between the northern filament and UGC\,6697.